 Your comprehensive coverage protects you from costs incurred by damage from natural disasters, vandalism, theft, etc. and the same policy applies, you don’t need any more than the blue book value of your vehicle.

 Another thing to consider is your personal financial situation.
-When you cause an accident, if you live in a tort state you can be sued for losses that are incurred in an accident.
+When you cause an accident, if you live in a tort or at-fault state you can be sued for losses that are incurred in an accident.

 There are those individuals who will tell you that if you don’t have a lot of assets to worry about that you shouldn’t be concerned about getting sued.

 The truth is that if you are sued and you lose your case (and if you caused the accident, you probably will lose), your future assets could be in jeopardy as well.